 Managing Sensitive Teeth After Whitening

-Dental whitening remains the best choice for removing stain on your tooth surface and treating discoloration.
+Dental whitening remains highly recommended choice for removing stain on your tooth surface and treating discoloration.
 There are many products as well as techniques for this procedure.
 And you can have it done at home or at a dental office under the supervision of a competent dentist.
 A lot of people experience sensitivity after making use of the do-it-yourself (DIY) approach and that is why it is very important to consult an expert before the treatment.

 To Bleach or Not to Bleach

 There are many dental whitening products around such as gels, strips, mouth rinses and whitening toothpastes.
 According to American Dental Association (ADA), you can achieve whitening by two means – bleaching and non-bleaching.
 Bleaching products will alter the natural color of your teeth because they contain hydrogen peroxide which is a bleaching agent.
 Non-bleaching products will only get rid of surface stains but if your case is severe discoloration, you should not hesitate to see your dental practitioner.

 Sensitivity can take place as at the time of using the peroxide-based product or thereafter.
 Sensitive teeth will painfully respond to sweet foods, cold or hot drinks, intrusive tooth brushing and so on.
 Whitening toothpastes may not cause much sensitivity because they don’t contain peroxide.
 Patients’ experiences cannot be the same even if they use similar products.
 This is because our teeth are not the same.

 Variations in Sensitivity